brenusaraujo/trybe-projects/README.md

 # Projetos Trybe

-Este repositório contém todos os projetos desenvolvidos por <a href="https://www.linkedin.com/in/brenusaraujo/" target="_blank">mim</a> no tempo que estudei na <a href="https://www.betrybe.com/" target="_blank">Trybe</a>. :rocket:
+🇧🇷 🇵🇹 Este repositório contém todos os projetos desenvolvidos por <a href="https://www.linkedin.com/in/brenusaraujo/" target="_blank">mim</a> no tempo que estudei na <a href="https://www.betrybe.com/" target="_blank">Trybe</a>. :rocket:
+🏴 🇺🇸 In this repository there are all project developed by <a href="https://www.linkedin.com/in/brenusaraujo/" target="_blank">me</a> when I was studying at <a href="https://www.betrybe.com/" target="_blank">Trybe</a>. :rocket:

-> "A Trybe é uma escola do futuro para qualquer pessoa que queira
+🇧🇷 🇵🇹 > "A Trybe é uma escola do futuro para qualquer pessoa que queira
 > melhorar de vida e construir uma carreira de sucesso em tecnologia,
 > onde a pessoa só paga quando conseguir um bom trabalho."
 >